|

 wah.
 Although the

-present monastery was formally established in 1879 AD by Luang
+present monastery was formally established in 1879 AD, archaeological evidence indicates

 that the site is significantly older.
 Within the temple grounds